Palo (religion): Praise houses

 Palo is organized around autonomous initiatory groups.
-Each of these groups is called a munanso congo ("Kongo House"), or sometimes the casa templo ("temple house").
+Each of these groups is called a munanso congo ("Kongo House"), or sometimes a casa templo ("temple house").
 Ochoa rendered this as "praise house".
 Their gatherings for ceremonies are supposed to be kept secret.
-Practitioners sometimes seek to protect the praise house by placing small packets, termed makutos (sing. nkuto), at each corner of the block around the building; these packets contain dirt from four corners and material from the nganga.Munanso congo form familias de religion (religious families).
+Practitioners sometimes seek to protect the praise house by placing small packets, termed makutos (sing. nkuto), at each corner of the block around the building; these packets contain dirt from four corners and material from the nganga.Munanso congo form familias de religión ("religious families").
 Each is led by a man or woman regarded as a symbolic parent of their initiates; this senior palero is called a tata nganga ("father nganga"), while the senior palera is a yayi nganga ("mother nganga").
 This person must have their own nganga and the requisite knowledge of ritual to lead others.
 This figure is referred to as the padrino ("godfather") or madrina ("godmother") of their initiates; their pupil is the ahijado ("godchild").

-Below the tata and yayi of a house are initiates of long-standing, referred to as a padre nganga if male and a madre nganga if female.
-The initiation of people to this level are rare.
-At their initiation ceremony to reach the level of padre or madre, a palero/palera will often be given their own nganga cauldron.
-The tata or yayi may not tell the padre/madre the contents of the new nganga or instructions regarding how to use it, thus ensuring that the teacher maintains control in their relationship with the student.
+A person's rank within the house depends on the length of their involvement and the depth of their knowledge about Palo.
+Below the tata and yayi are initiates of long-standing, referred to as a padre nganga if male and a madre nganga if female.
+The initiation of people to this level is rare.
+At their initiation ceremony to the level of padre or madre, a palero/palera will often be given their own nganga.
+The tata or yayi may choose not to tell the padre/madre the contents of the new nganga or instructions regarding how to use it, thus ensuring that the teacher maintains control in their relationship with the student.